openshift/must-gather-operator/README.md

 ## Deploying the Operator

-This is a cluster-level operator that you can deploy in any namespace; `must-gather-operator` is recommended.
+This is a cluster-level operator that you can deploy in any namespace; `openshift-must-gather-operator` is recommended.

 ### Deploying directly with manifests